TartanLlama/enjamb/README.md

 # Enjamb

-An esoteric programming language where it's not what's in your lines that matters: it's where you break them.
+An esoteric programming language where it's not what's in your lines that matters — it's where you break them.

 ## Outline

+> _enjambment (/ɛnˈdʒæmbmənt/): the running on of the thought from one line, couplet, or stanza to the next without a syntactical break._

 Enjamb is a stack-based language where instructions are encoded by the number of characters in each line of text.
 For example, a line with `14` characters in it means "take the top two values off of the stack, add them, and push the result."